 Qualified students will be contacted once all of the application materials have been reviewed to schedule:

-Transcripts should be mailed to the following address:
+Transcripts and Letters of Recommendation can be mailed to the following address:

 Loyola University New Orleans